rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

 - Implements error handling for SMTP connection issues, missing files, and invalid data formats.
 - Secures sensitive email credentials using environment variables (via `python-dotenv`).
 - Provides clear logs and success/error messages in the console.

 ---

+# Day 33: Application Programming Interfaces (APIs) (ISS Overhead Notifier)

+## Key Concepts:

+- **APIs (Application Programming Interfaces)**: Interacting with external services using APIs.
+- **HTTP Requests**: Using the `requests` library to fetch data from web APIs.
+- **JSON Data Handling**: Parsing and processing JSON responses.
+- **Automation**: Creating a script to notify when the ISS is overhead.

+## Project: ISS Overhead Notifier

+Built an automated system to notify when the International Space Station (ISS) is overhead.

+**Key Features**:

+- Uses `requests` to fetch ISS location data from a public API.
+- Retrieves the user’s geolocation and checks if the ISS is within range.
+- Sends an email notification when the ISS is overhead.
+- Implements error handling for network issues and API failures.
+- Uses `datetime` for handling sunrise/sunset times to notify only at night.

+### How It Works:

+1. Fetches the current ISS position from the API.
+2. Checks if the ISS is near the user’s location.
+3. Verifies if it is currently nighttime at the user’s location.
+4. If conditions are met, sends an email notification.
+5. Logs success or failure in the console.

+### Technologies Used:

+- Python
+- `requests` (for API calls)
+- `smtplib` (for email notifications)
+- `datetime` (for time-based conditions)
+- `python-dotenv` (for environment variable management)

+---